StanfordSpezi/SpeziNotifications/README.md

 ## License
 This project is licensed under the MIT License.
-See [Licenses](https://github.com/StanfordBDHG/TemplatePackage/tree/main/LICENSES) for more information.
+See [Licenses](https://github.com/StanfordBDHG/SpeziNotifications/tree/main/LICENSES) for more information.

 ## Contributors
 This project is developed as part of the Stanford Byers Center for Biodesign at Stanford University.
-See [CONTRIBUTORS.md](https://github.com/StanfordBDHG/TemplatePackage/tree/main/CONTRIBUTORS.md) for a full list of all TemplatePackage contributors.
+See [CONTRIBUTORS.md](https://github.com/StanfordBDHG/SpeziNotifications/tree/main/CONTRIBUTORS.md) for a full list of all SpeziNotifications contributors.

 ![Stanford Byers Center for Biodesign Logo](https://raw.githubusercontent.com/StanfordBDHG/.github/main/assets/biodesign-footer-light.png#gh-light-mode-only)
 ![Stanford Byers Center for Biodesign Logo](https://raw.githubusercontent.com/StanfordBDHG/.github/main/assets/biodesign-footer-dark.png#gh-dark-mode-only)